justapyromaniac/Inaversary-Project/README.md

 ## Folders

 - inacremental: the actual app
-- documentation: any documentation of the app
+- documentation: any documentation/analysis of the app (currently empty and not in repo)

 ## Contributor list